Term

 Labelling

-Linking words to the objects to which they refer understanding that things can be labelled.
+Linking words to the objects to which they refer understanding that

 2